Alembrhan1990/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this was the question describing what each script is doing
+💚💛❤️this was the question describing what each script is doing💚💛❤️

 Shell, init files, variables and expansions